 We woke up this morning to the news of the popular singer Banky W expressing his fear of death over a bottle of Lucozade drink he drank.
 According to him, he was halfway into the drink before he discovered the expiry date on it was March.
 March?
 For God’s sake, April is almost over.
 What is that drink still doing in the market?

-Today, Banky W expressed his fear and we all heard him, but there was a day I bought a bottle of body lotion from a so called pharmacy, I got home before I discovered the cream had became watery with particles inside.
-Of course I returned it the next day, but hey ‘our return policy doesn’t allow that baby’.
+Today, Banky W expressed his fear and we all heard him, but there was a day I bought a bottle of body lotion from a so-called pharmacy, I got home before I discovered the cream had become watery with particles inside.
+Of course, I returned it the next day, but hey ‘our return policy doesn’t allow that baby’.
 I was angry and sad, I had wasted my money and my time.
 I could have gone to the social media and rant but no one would have heard me, ‘I ain’t no celebrity mehn’, so I ranted a little at that store and took it in good fate.

 Mine was a body lotion, Banky’s was a bottle of drink, to someone else, it is something edible, to many others, drugs.
 I bought that cream from a pharmacy, if they could sell expired cream, they can sell expired drugs too, and this is worse.

 So what should you do as a consumer?
 PROTECT YOURSELF!
 No one can do that for you.
 The manufacturer of the drink Banky took can claim the product had left their care a long time ago, putting the blame on the wholesaler or the retailer.
 Those two too will put the blame on something or someone.
 The buck rest on your table as the consumer, you need to take charge and be sensitive to these things.